rbfx/rbfx-docs/pages/documentation/build.md

          -DURHO3D_SAMPLES=ON
    ```

-   This command configures the build for Release mode and Emscripten.
+   This command configures the build for Release configuration.

 4. Run the following command to build the project: